 Modification of Child Support

 Child support is always modifiable.
-However, it may be modified retroactively only to the date of the filing of a Request For Order (RFO).
+However, it may be modified retroactively only to the date of the filing of a Request For Order (RFO) seeking the modifcation.

 Child support is modifiable if there has been a change in circumstances since the date of the last order.

-Common examples of circumstances that may warrant a modification of child support could include: Increase in income of either party, decrease in income of either party or change in custodial time share.
+Common examples of circumstances that may warrant a modification of child support may include: Increase in income of either party, decrease in income of either party or change in custodial time share.